20centcroak/github-cheatsheet/cheatsheet.md

 ## Structure and principle
 [git workflow](https://blog.osteele.com/2008/05/my-git-workflow/)
 ![git workflow](https://images.osteele.com/2008/git-transport.png)
+## Naming
+*workspace* or *working copy* is the folder containing the .git folder and all the files that will be examined by git if not declared as ignored
+*index or s
 ## Create a local repository
 Create an empty folder called *projectA*, and execute the following command in this folder:
 ```